Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 You can activate this ability when you or your companion is hit to transfer half the damage received (rounded down) to the other part, sharing the pain.
 You can do so after the roll for damage.

 Alternatively, you can use an action to activate this ability to revive a fallen companion, as long as it happens within a shift from when it died.
-If its body is within sight, it appears at the body, otherwise it appears within 2 meters of you, and it recovers D6 HP.
+If its body is within sight, it appears at the body, otherwise it appears within 2 meters of you, and it heals D6 HP.

 ### Superior Trapper
 - **Requirement:** Hunter's Instincts